Course Outline

 • Performance monitoring and alerting systems.

-Practical Exercise: Building a secure RAG pipeline with vector database protection and hallucination detection.
+Practical Exercise: Building a secure RAG pipeline with vector database protection and hallucination detection for government applications.

 Module 6: Agentic AI Security (2 hours)